Subscribe to Cruise Radio News Daily Updates.

 2. Ask a travel agent

-A travel agent can be your best ally.
-The cruise line wants the travel agent to keep booking their cruises – so a travel agent can sometimes have more leeway than calling directly.
+A travel agent can be your best friend.
+The cruise line wants the travel agent to keep booking their cruises – so a travel agent can sometimes have more leeway than calling them directly, or could even do it on your behalf (if you booked the cruise through them).
 Keep in mind that the ultimate decision is still up to the cruise line.

 3. Check final payment window